Lightspeed Welcomes Retail Innovators, Hospitality Heroes and Golf Trendsetters

 Hospitality Heroes

 - They have two locations in Victoria and four more in Queensland, but Australia’s Kickon Group is just getting started.
 Their goal?
 To “create an environment in which [their] people feel proud and inspired to deliver amazing experiences.”
-They recently signed up with Lightspeed Restaurant.
+They recently signed up with Lightspeed Restaurant and Payments.

 - March First Brewing prefers to lead where others follow, making it “delightfully unpredictable.”
 All their ciders, beers and spirits are crafted in Cincinnati, Ohio.
 Cheers!